Child Support Basics

 2) help the county determine who the other parent of the child is and set a child support order.

 MFIP – If you get MFIP cash, the county child support office will “pass through” to you all of the current child support that it collects on your behalf.
-The amount of child support that you get will reduce the amount of MFIP cash that you get dollar for dollar.
+Any child support collected in a month above $100 for one child or $200 for 2 or more children reduces the amount of MFIP cash that you get dollar for dollar.
 The reduction in MFIP happens two months after the child support is collected.
-For example, if you usually get $300 in MFIP cash, and the county collects $250 in child support in May, your MFIP will be reduced to $50 in July.
+For example, if you have one child and usually get $300 in MFIP cash, and the county collects $150 in child support in May, your MFIP will be reduced by $50 in July.
+If you have 3 children, and the county collects $250 in child support in May, your MFIP will reduced by $50 in July.
+If the county only collected $200 in May, your MFIP will not be reduced in July.

 Child Care Subsidy - If you get a child care subsidy, the county will keep that portion of the child support order that is designated as a child care contribution.

-Medical Assistance or Minnesota Care - If you or your children get Medical Assistance or Minnesota Care, that county will keep that portion of child support that is designated as medical support.
+Medical Assistance or Minnesota Care - If you or your children get Medical Assistance, that county will keep that portion of child support that is designated as medical support.

-When the custodial parent is on public assistance the county may also ask for a medical support order and an order for childcare expenses to pay itself back for providing medical assistance, Minnesota Care, or subsidized childcare.
+When the custodial parent is on public assistance the county may also ask for a medical support order and an order for childcare expenses to pay itself back for providing medical assistance or subsidized childcare.
 Also, the county may ask the court for an order for the person paying child support to repay the public assistance paid to you in the past 2 years.

 If the custodial parent stops getting Medical Assistance, MinnesotaCare, or child care assistance, the medical or child care support part of the child support order will be sent to the custodial parent.
 The county still collects the money from the obligor but will forward it to the custodial parent.
 Any back child support owed for the months the custodial parent got public assistance goes to the county.

-In certain cases, where the custodial parent has been
+In certain cases, where a parent has been

 Minnesota uses a form called Recognition of Parentage (ROP).
 Both parents can sign and file it with the Department of Health.
 This form is like a court order and tells who the parents of a child are.
 Before signing it, both parents should carefully read all the information that comes with the form.
 Be sure you understand it.
 There are legal consequences to signing it.
 Both parents should talk to an attorney if they have any questions at all about whether to sign.
 Do not feel pressured into signing if you have questions about the form or do not completely understand it.